grantj-re3/HandyIctDoco/rss/README.md

 - how to create an RSS feed with just a text editor
 - where to find RSS icons

+## RSS in a nutshell

+- RSS provides a means for content providers (including news channels, web masters, bloggers and repository managers) to update or notify consumers of new content.
+- The content provider makes an (XML) RSS page available on the internet (typically via a web server).
+- If the consumer subscribes to the RSS page, their RSS reader will poll the page regularly looking for updates.
+If there are any updates, the RSS reader will take appropriate action which may include a notification to the consumer.
+- Many web browsers and email clients also include some RSS reading capability.
+Mozilla Firefox for example has a native feature called Live Bookmarks which updates (RSS-harvested) bookmarks based on updates discovered via RSS polling.
+Firefox also can have other RSS features via add-ons (ie. plugins).

 ## RSS Specification and other information